-Source: Authors’ calculations using the latest LSMS data.
+Source: Authors’ calculations using nationally representative household survey data.
+Estimates are representative for the sub-population of farms below 4 ha.
+Income and sales estimates are derived from FAO Rural Income Generating Activities (RIGA) database.

 Commercial small farms are defined as selling 50% or more of their production.
 They are further subdivided into specialized commercial farms if their nonfarm income share is less than 33%, and diversified commercial farms otherwise.
 Taken together, about 30-40 percent of all small farms are commercial in Ghana and Tanzania, but only about 12 percent in Ethiopia (the sum of the yellow and green cells in Table A.1).
 There are about as many specialized (yellow cells) as diversified (green cells) commercial small farms in Ethiopia and Tanzania, but more specialized than diversified commercial farms in Ghana.